Skip to main content

 How to Improve Science Writing Using the Expanded CER Template

-The claim, evidence, reasoning template (CER) is a solid approach for young writers, but it needs to be flexible so writers can grow.
+The claim, evidence, reasoning template (CER) is a solid start for young science writers, but it needs to be expanded.

 essaypop avatar